 DHCP Definition: DHCP, or Dynamic Host Configuration Protocol, is a network management protocol that automatically assigns IP addresses and other network configuration parameters to devices on a network.

-The primary purpose of DHCP is to mechanize the process of IP address assignment, reducing the need for manual configuration by network administrators.
+The primary purpose of DHCP is to automate the process of IP address assignment, reducing the need for manual configuration by network administrators.
+This automation of IP address assignment enables seamless and quick communication between devices over the Internet.

 For example, if a device is assigned an IP address with a lease time of 24 hours, it can use that address for the next 24 hours before needing to renew the lease.

-The choice of lease time is crucial; shorter lease times can improve IP address utilization but may increase network traffic due to frequent renewals, while longer lease times reduce traffic but may lead to inefficient use of IP addresses.
+Shorter lease times can improve IP address utilization but may increase network traffic due to frequent renewals, while longer lease times reduce traffic but may lead to inefficient use of IP addresses.

+The DHCP architecture consists of the DHCP Server, Client, Relay, IP Address Pool, Subnet, Lease, DNS Servers, and Default Gateway.
 Each component of DHCP serves its unique purpose.
 The table below contains a list of DHCP components and their functions.

 DHCP Component | Description |